Hickling Broad Walks

 A few miles to the south east is the delightful coastal village of Winterton on Sea.
 There's much to enjoy here with village features including a lighthouse, pretty cottages, unusual roundhouses and a fine 17th century pub.
 The area also includes the noteworthy Winterton Dunes.
 The dunes are part of a National Nature Reserve where you can look out for a variety of coastal birds and the natterjack toad.
 The Winterton on Sea Walk starts at the lighthouse and takes you through the dunes to Horsey Mere and Martham Broad.

 A few miles to the south there's the Ormesby Broad Walk to try.
-This visits the attractive broad and includes a couple of fine waterside eateries.
+This also visits Rollesby Broad and includes a couple of fine waterside eateries.

 For more walking ideas in the area see the Norfolk Broads Walks page.